UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 1. **Download and Delete Data**: Transfer the recorded data to your computer.
 After successfully transferring, make sure to completely delete the original data from the module to free up space for new recordings.
 1. **Disconnect the Storage from the Computer OS**: Safely eject the mass-storage device from your computer.
 1. **Optional Disconnection of USB-C cable**: If you do not intend to charge the detector, you can disconnect the cable from the USB connector at this point.

-## Recharging the Accumulators

-To ensure the proper charging of the Li-Ion accumulators in the BATDATUNIT01-BAT module, follow these steps:

- * **Acquire a USB Power Source**: This can be a USB adapter or a computer equipped with a USB 2.0 port.
-The power source must be capable of providing at least 0.5 A of current.
- * **Connect the USB-C to USB-A Cable**: Insert the USB-C end of the cable into the data unit and the USB-A end into the power source.
- * **Verify the Charging Process**: Look for the "Power-in" and "Charging" LED indicators on the data unit.
-The "Power-in" LED should be constantly lit, and the "Charging" LED should remain on to indicate that charging is continuing.
-A flashing charging LED indicates an error or an issue with the Li-ion cells.
- * **Check for Full Charge**: Once the batteries are fully charged, the "Charging" LED will turn off, and the "Power-in" LED will stay on, signaling that the charging process is complete and the unit is ready for use.
-You can check the battery level by pressing the “Power” button.

-To ensure maximal safety, it is suggested to leave the fully charged module resting for at least one hour.
-This procedure releases internal mechanical stress from the accumulator's build-up during charging.

 # Operational notes for AIRDOS04